jeansibelius/mongodb-cron-backups/README.md

 **Basic usage:**
 - After setting up your `config` file, you can just run `mongobackup create` to have the tool create a DB dump in $USER/MONGODB_DUMP.
+- To see available commands, run `mongobackup help`.